Lightning-AI/LitServe/README.md

 &nbsp;

-`LitServer` can stream the outputs for LLMs or any model of your choice.
+`LitServer` can stream longer outputs, such as LLM-generated text.

 To enable streaming, you need to implement `LitAPI.predict` and `LitAPI.encode_response` as a generator (a Python function which yields output) and set `LitServer(..., stream=True)`.